- Georgia Rodgers

 “Typically, other people’s problems seem simpler, uncomplicated and easier to solve than those of one’s own society.
 In this context, the decontextualized hunger and homelessness in Haiti, Cambodia or Vietnam is an easy moral choice.
 The burdens of manic consumption and unabated careerism are not easily pitied as crumbling shanties and begging babies.
 Unlike the problems of other societies, the failing inner-city schools in Chicago or the haplessness of those living on the fringes in Detroit is connected to larger political narratives.
 In simple terms, the lack of knowledge of other cultures makes them easier to help.” – Rafia Zakaria

-The definition of development changes each day, as society progress and our needs, transform and continue to become more complex.
+The definition of development changes each day as society progresses and our needs transform and continue to become more complex.
 As a result, the Western perspective of development can be considered inherently contentious.

-During my immersive university program within Cambodia last year, I wrote a brief reflection on my experience of our home-stay within a small village on the island of Koh Pdao, within the Kratie province of Cambodia.
-Within this piece, I wanted to expand on these reflections and thoughts.
+During my immersive university program within Cambodia, I wrote a brief reflection on my experience of our home-stay within a small village on the island of Koh Pdao- found within the Kratie province of Cambodia.
+Through this piece, I wanted to expand on these reflections and thoughts.

-Each one of us was hosted by a family who lived on the island, and with such multitudes of generosity, they provided us with accommodation within their homes; despite our ignorant cultural understandings and language barriers.
-Their generosity and selflessness to accommodate for our needs, all while trying to celebrate Khmer New Year, (one of the largest celebrations for Cambodian’s every year), was a privilege and honour.
-But again, I do want to acknowledge that our presence did cause many impositions for our own benefit.
+Each one of us was hosted by a family who lived on the island, and despite our ignorant cultural understandings and language barriers, they provided us with accommodation within their homes with such multitudes of generosity.
+However, it is important to reiterate and acknowledge that our presence did cause many impositions for our own benefit.

 Going into our home-stay on the island of Koh Pdao, I instinctively had the pre-judgement that their ‘basic’ way of living would in no way progress them as a society.
-Having no running water or electricity, we were being immersed into a way of life quite different from our accustomed comforts and routines; and I am okay to admit that it initially terrified me, and as a result, made me very quick to pass judgement.
-However, having the privilege to fully immerse ourselves for a length of time within the village, my naive and ignorant values were deeply challenged and shifted.
+Having no running water or electricity, we were being immersed into a way of life that was signifcantly different from our accustomed comforts and routines.
+It initially terrified me, and as a result, made me very quick to pass judgement.
+However, having the privilege to fully immerse ourselves for a length of time within the village, my naïve and ignorant values were deeply challenged and shifted.

-I was challenged with this thought process during my experience, and through a lot of discussion and deliberations, I decided I was going to shift my judgement and challenge everything that I ever thought was right; and in doing so, I learnt more about myself than the ways to ‘fix’ this island that I initially thought was best.
+I was challenged with this thought process during my experience, and through a lot of discussion and deliberations, I decided I was going to shift my judgement and challenge everything that I ever thought was right.
+In doing so, I learnt more about myself than the ways to ‘fix’ this island that I initially thought was best.

-Although I acknowledge, that there are serious development issues within this village, if we flip the perspective at times, we can begin to have a better understanding of these communities and work together to meet the development needs that are necessary and needed.
-Not what we think is best.
+Although I acknowledge, that there are serious development issues within this village, if we flip the perspective at times, we can begin to have a better understanding of these communities and work together to meet the development needs that are necessary and needed; not what we think is best.
 But most importantly, through this process, we give these vulnerable communities a voice.
-Self-determination is key if we are ever going to see an alleviation in poverty or positive progress within vulnerable communities.
+Self-determination is key in the alleviation in poverty and positive progression within under-resourced communities.

 When I stepped back and evaluated the village Chief’s answer, it made complete sense.
 If you don’t have adequately built bridges and safe roads, how would individuals even get to these health clinics and schools that I was so eager to propose and build?!

 These concepts also go hand in hand with all unskilled volunteer tourism programs too.
 While we may have good intentions, these intents are doing significant damage and cannot be justified through our selfish desires and needs to feed our own self-gratification.
-Because ultimately, that is inherently what it comes down to when we begin to realise these detrimental impacts; it’s essentially about putting our own wants and needs before these underrepesented people.
+Ultimately, that is inherently what it comes down to when these detrimental impacts are acknowledged; it’s essentially about putting our own wants, assumptions and needs before these underrepresented people.